 In the midst of the ordinary events of our lives, Not-knowing opens us to a realm of mystery and unimaginable wonder.
 Life itself becomes Iridescent.

-Moment to moment, letting go of thinking that we know what is going on, we are able to be Present with an Open Heart and a Clear Mind.
+Moment-to-moment, letting go of thinking that we know what is going on, we are able to be Present with an Open Heart and a Clear Mind.
 At that point, we can see what, if anything, needs to be done.

 It just takes Practice.